bajiu/cornerstone3D-beta/common/reviews/api/streaming-image-volume-loader.api.md

     slabThickness?: number;
     // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
-    slabThicknessEnabled?: boolean;
-    // actorUID for segmentations, since two segmentations with the same volumeId
-    // can have different representations
     visibility?: boolean;
     // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations